 A touchpoint is anywhere a consumer interacts with your agency along their journey.
 With the current reliance on digital communication at an all-time high, honing a consumer’s digital path is most likely to boost your revenue.

 If you are new to mapping, a digital focus is the best bet for improvement.
 List every digital touchpoint a consumer may see and begin to evaluate its effectiveness.

 - Website - this is the most important and largest touchpoint your agency can maintain.
 It’s often the first place a consumer will go to learn about you, and can be built to contain every resource a consumer may need.

-- Self serve payment options - for those looking to quickly pay bills, online payment portals or IVR options are a necessity.
-Evaluate your payment channel offerings for their strengths and weaknesses.
+- Self-serve payment options - online payment portals or offering one-click payment options via email or SMS are a necessity for self-serve.
+Evaluate your self-serve payment channel offerings for their strengths and weaknesses.